Authentication Model

 User authentication flow

-1. User enters the login page, input the user name and password, and click login.
+User enters the login page, inputs their username and password, and clicks login.

-3. Front end sends the auth code to the backend, and the backend will exchange the auth code for an access token and a refresh token.
+The front end sends the auth code to the backend, then the backend exchanges the auth code for an access token and a refresh token.

-• The access token is valid and not expired.
+The access token is valid and has not expired.

 If all the above is satisfied, the user is permitted to login to this instance.
 Otherwise, the automatic registration may happen, depending on the configuration.